Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 where $k,N$ and $\Vol(S_x(d_0,\epsilon))$ are the same as those appeared in \eqref{eqn:heat kernel estimate acceleration}.

 To conclude this subsection, we remark that Algorithm~\ref{alg:estimation of heat kernel} requires the computation of the volume of the strip $S_x(d_0,\epsilon)$.
-For readers' convenience, we record formulae for the volume of a tube on some Riemannian manifolds in Appendix D.
+For readers' convenience, we record formulae for the volume of a tube on a Riemannian manifold in Appendix~\ref{appendix: tubes}.